LibraryOfCongress/api.congress.gov/python/README.md

 data, status_code = client.get(endpoint, *args, **kwargs)

 # use xmltodict package to convert xml formatted data into a python dictionary
-# To install, use 'pipenv install xmltodict'
+# To install, use:
+⏵ python3 -m pip install requests keyring xmltodict  # X-platform

 # JSON data is pre-parsed, XML will need
 # import xml.etree.ElementTree as ET